SevenCourts/rpi-rgb-led-matrix-7c/README.md

 reboot
 ```

-=> The panel should display some time (may be different from current) and the blue dot.
+=> The panel should display the current time and the blue dot.

 ```shell